 Step 1: Measure your actual portion size

-Many business owners don't know what their chef actually serves.
+Many restaurant owners don't know what their chef actually serves.
 Measure this for a week:

 Weigh 10 random plates of the same dish: